Plainscope/oidc-provider/docs/configuration/user-management.md

 Guide for managing user authentication and profiles in the OIDC provider.

-## User Storage
+## User Storage Options

-The OIDC provider stores user data in a JSON file format.
-This file contains user credentials, profile information, and authentication state.
+The OIDC provider supports two approaches for user management:

+### 1. Local Storage (Default)

+Users are loaded from a JSON file at startup.
+This is suitable for development, testing, and small deployments.

+See [below](#local-user-database) for configuration details.

+### 2. Remote Directory (Enterprise)

+Users are managed by an external HTTP service.
+This is ideal for enterprise integration with existing identity systems, Active Directory, LDAP, or other user management platforms.

+**See [Remote Directory Configuration](remote-directory.md)** for detailed setup instructions.

-### Default User Database
+## Local User Database

 Located at `/app/dist/users.json` (inside container).